Baked gingerbread doughnuts with a maple glaze are a higher protein “nicer” Christmas breakfast treat!

-But it’s a holiday, and you don’t always want healthy to seem “healthy”.
-Sometimes you want to feel like you’re enjoying a treat without as much guilt… and that was the inspiration behind these doughnuts.
-One way to make your baked goods healthier is to swap out some of the higher fat ingredients with better alternatives – like Greek yogurt.
-By using this as a substitute for butter, I increased the protein content, lowered the fat, and added enough moisture to ensure the doughnuts would still taste fabulous the next day!
+Sometimes, when I bake for family, I like to swap out some of the higher fat ingredients with alternatives like Greek yogurt.
+By using yogurt as a substitute for butter, I increase the protein content, lower the fat, and add enough moisture to ensure the doughnuts still taste fabulous the next day!
 I know… we tested this morning.
 Hard work this food blogging business. 😉

 I’ll only make swaps if the recipes will still taste good though.
 And these baked gingerbread doughnuts are definitely tasty!
-What I love about these doughnuts is that there’s just the right hint of gingerbread spice, and the slight tartness of the plain yogurt helps keep the sweetness in check, keeping all the flavors beautifully balanced.
+What I love about these easy gingerbread doughnuts is that there’s just the right hint of gingerbread spice.
+The slight tartness of the plain yogurt helps cut the sweetness and keeps all the flavors beautifully balanced.
 But to really make them special… we add a maple glaze!

-This recipe makes a half dozen doughnuts, and they smell heavenly, so if you’re planning on making them for Christmas morning, I might recommend waiting until the kids have gone to bed.
+This recipe makes about a half dozen doughnuts, and they smell heavenly.
+If you’re planning on making them for Christmas morning, I might recommend waiting until the kids have gone to bed.
 Otherwise they may not make it until morning!
 If you don’t have a baked doughnut pan or two, this recipe bakes up beautifully in a mini muffin tin.
 You’ll get around a dozen and a half.

 - 5 ounces plain Greek yogurt